 More commonly, we use “multi-task” to describe the behavior of switching our attention rapidly back and forth between two tasks.
-The thought in our mind can change so fast that it seems like we’re thinking about things simultaneously, but the process is actually called “cognitive switching.”
+Our thoughts can change so fast that it seems like we’re thinking about things simultaneously, but the process is actually called “cognitive switching.”

 Studies have shown that either physically multi-tasking, or cognitive switching (mental “multi-tasking”) both increases the amount of time it takes to do a task, and also decreases the quality with which that task is done.